Skip to Content

 what are your go-to eco friendly party decorations?

 Confetti and paper decorations are perfect examples of classic party decorations that are typically made of plastic.
-However, you can find biodegradable confetti and rice paper decorations for decent prices to achieve the same look.
+However, you can find biodegradable confetti and rice paper decorations at decent prices to achieve the same look.
 As mentioned above, compostable crepe paper and streamers also exist!

 Other ideas could include solar powered lighting, fresh flowers, or a homemade pinata!